-To determine whether an activity conducted via the Internet is a protected activity or an unprotected activity requires the same analysis as with respect to other activities.
-Thus, an activity conducted via the Internet is protected by P.L.
-86-272 only if the activity constitutes solicitation and receipt of orders for tangible personal property, or is ancillary to solicitation or de minimis (as these terms are defined elsewhere in this Statement).
-If an activity conducted via the Internet extends beyond solicitation and receipt of orders, is neither ancillary to solicitation nor de minimis, and takes place in the taxing state, then the activity is not protected by P.L.
-86-272.

-A company engages in an activity in the taxing state if an in-state customer or potential customer of the company interacts with the company's website or an application ("app") provided by the company--i.e., the customer or potential customer does more than view a presentation on the website or app.
+If such a seller engages in an activity via the Internet that (i) extends beyond solicitation of orders for sales of tangible personal property, (ii) is neither ancillary to solicitation nor de minimis, and (iii) takes place in the customer's state, then P.L.
+86-272 does not shield the seller from taxation by the customer's state.
+A company engages in an activity in a customer's state if inter alia the customer interacts with the company's website or an application ("app") provided by the company-i.e., the customer does more than view a presentation on the website or app.